-New construction shall comply with Sections 3 and 7 (BAL 29) of AS3959-2018 'Construction of buildings in bush fire-prone areas', as varied by the applicable additional construction requirements of PBP section 7.5 (shown as Appendix 4 below).
+New construction shall comply with Sections 3 and 8 (BAL 40) of AS3959-2018 'Construction of buildings in bush fire-prone areas', as varied by the applicable additional construction requirements of PBP section 7.5 (shown as Appendix 4 below).
+The concept of Shielding as described in s3.5 of AS3959-2018 cannot be applied.